 TD1155 for Res.84 (Hammamet, 2016) “Studies concerning the protection of users of telecommunication/information and communication technology services”, which contains proposed modifications by APT, ATU, and CITEL.

-5 draft RG-ResReview meeting report
+5 RG-ResReview meeting report

 5.1 The Rapporteur presented the skeleton meeting report in TD1178, which was drafted before the session and which is to report from the 14 January 2022 RG-ResReview session and is to be updated accordingly after the meeting to reflect meeting discussion and outcomes.

-5.2 The meeting took note of TD1178.
+5.2 The meeting agreed the report inTD1178, and updated report is found TD1178-R1 reflecting outcome of the meeting discussion.

 6 Final report of RG-ResReview to TSAG for the TSAG report to WTSA-20